Credit

 Credit Utilization

 The amount of credit card debt you have can negatively affect your credit score.
 Why?
-Credit utilization accounts for 30 percent of your FICO credit score.
-You should not use more than 30 percent of your credit limit to achieve an excellent credit score.
+Credit utilization accounts for 30% of your FICO credit score.
+You should not use more than 30% of your credit limit to achieve an excellent credit score.

 How do you know if you have borrowed more than the recommended amount?
 Calculating your credit utilization ratio is simple.
 Just add up your total credit limits and credit card debt.
 Divide your entire credit card balance by your total credit limit, then divide the answer by 100.
 The result is your credit utilization ratio as a percentage.
 Suppose you use more than the recommended amount.
 In that case, it’s time to prioritize paying down your credit card debt to maintain good credit.